WU (Vienna University of Economics and Business)

 Institute for Production Management

 Fax: +43-1-31336/90 6790

-Consultation: by appointment
+office hours: by appointment (e-mail)

 Miriam Wilhelm is a full Professor of Sustainable Supply Chain Management at the Vienna University of Economics and Business (WU Vienna).
 Prior to joining WU, she was a full Professor of Global Supply Chains at the University of Groningen in the Netherlands (2010-2022).
 During this time, she played central roles in program design and development, and has been academic director for MSc programmes.
 At WU, Professor Wilhelm will contribute Sustainability and Purchasing modules to undergraduate and graduate programmes.

 Miriam Wilhelm obtained her doctoral degree at the Freie Universität Berlin.
 She has been a visiting researcher at various institutions around the world, including the University of Tokyo, Meiji University and the University of Melbourne.

 In her research, Professor Wilhelm takes a multi-disciplinary approach to investigate how global supply chains could be made more sustainable.
 Her research is highly phenomenon-driven, yet, theoretically informed, often involving field research and first-hand data collection in different industry and national contexts.

 Her current research agenda focuses on three interconnected themes:

 The governance of supply chain sustainability: On a more macro level, Professor Wilhelm is interested in the question how sustainability standards can be effectively implemented in supplier operations in countries where regulatory enforcement of environmental and social standards is weak.
 Next to buyer-driven and multistakeholder initiatives, she studies the growing extra-territorial attempts of states to enforce supply chain due diligence.